Atikk12/Finance-calculator/README.md

 Finance Calculator - README

-This application is a Tkinter-based finance calculator that allows users to enter revenue and expense items, classify them as fixed or variable, and automatically compute key financial metrics.
+This is a simple Tkinter-based app for calculating basic financial metrics.

-Features

--   Add revenue or expense items with amounts.
--   Mark expenses as fixed or variable.
--   Automatic calculation of:
-    -   Total revenue
-    -   Total fixed expenses
-    -   Total variable expenses
-    -   Gross profit
-    -   Operating profit
-    -   Taxes and net profit
-    -   Margins (gross, operating, net)
--   Item list viewing and deletion.
--   Clear all items.
--   Adjustable tax rate.
--   Export financial summary to a .txt file.
--   Preloaded sample items on startup.

-How to Use

-1. Run financecalculator.py.
-2. Enter an item name and amount.
-3. Select whether it is a revenue or expense item.
-4. If it is an expense, optionally mark it as variable.
-5. Add the item using the Add Item button.
-6. View computed financial summaries in the bottom panel.
-7. Adjust tax rate and recalculate when needed.
-8. Export summary using the Export Summary button.

-Requirements

--   Python 3.x
--   Tkinter (comes bundled with most Python installations)

-Running the Application
+Features: - Add revenue and expense items - Mark expenses as fixed or variable - Automatically calculates profit, taxes, and margins - Edit or delete items - Export summary as a text file - Change tax rate

+How to Use: 1.
+Run financecalculator.py 2.
+Enter item name, amount, and type 3.
+Click “Add Item” 4.
+View results in the summary panel 5.
+Use “Recalculate” after changing the tax rate

-    python financecalculator.py
+Run with: python financecalculator.py

-Notes

--   Invalid numerical inputs default to 0.
--   Negative tax rates are not allowed.
--   The UI loads with sample items for demonstration.